Naamkaran’s Nalini Negi Accuses Roommate Of Brutally Hitting Her; Says She Almost Killed Her!

 Why Nalini Allowed Preeti To Stay With Her?

-Nalini accepted her request as she thought that it was a matter of a few weeks and since she was staying in a 2 BHK flat, her privacy too was not compromised.
+Nalini accepted her request as she thought it was a matter of a few weeks and since she was staying in a 2 BHK flat, her privacy too was not compromised.
 Also, her parents were not in town as they were at her sister's place in Delhi.

 Preeti’s Mother Started Staying With Them